 You see the petroglyphs as you approach.

-Reading the rocks at the V Bar V Ranch
+Reading the rocks at the V Bar V Heritage Site

-Here, below a sheltered cliff on the V Bar V ranch, the Sinagua people shared their stories with each other and with us today.
+Below a sheltered cliff on the old V Bar V ranch, the Sinagua people shared their stories with each other and with us today.

-Over a thousand distinct figures have been identified here, each carefully chipped into the rock during the four hundred years or so when the Sinagua lived in the area.
-While the full meaning of the symbols largely remains obscure, the modern Hopi of northern Arizona recognize many.
-The wall includes a sun dial that still tracks the changing seasons, human figures engaged in a variety of activities, clan symbols, animals, migration symbols, and more, much more.
+Over a thousand distinct figures have been identified here.
+Each was carefully chipped into the rock during the four hundred years or so when the Sinagua lived in the area.
+While the full meaning of the symbols largely remains obscure, modern Hopi recognize many.
+That includes a sun dial that still tracks the changing seasons, human figures engaged in a variety of activities, clan symbols, animals, migration symbols, and more, much more.

 If you listen carefully, you might even hear the spirits of the Sinagua whispering in the cottonwoods.